 EFAT, as the race is also called, is like no other event in the world.
-I’ve done it 25 times consecutively as of 2022 and, as in life, every year is unique.
+As in life, every year is unique.
 The swim is the great equalizer, and it is definitely intense.
 Some years there are decent swells, sometimes it is windy which can add whitecaps to the water, and there is almost always something funky and unpredictable about the ebb tide.
-Last year was no exception, as the latter third of the swim had an unexpected back current which was more like a flood tide than the typical ebb, making for an especially long swim for all, even the pros.
 On race morning, as the boat does the ceremonial circumnavigation of The Rock right before the start, I love looking around the galley during the national anthem, to catch a glimpse of all the anxious and excited eyes right before the gun goes off.
 No matter how many times you’ve done the race before, your adrenaline is pumping as the boat rocks with the swells, and the countdown begins.
 The multiple colors of squid lids (identifying the pros and different age groups) all blend together like a living, breathing, impressionist painting.
-The rolling swim start begins with 2,000 athletes jumping from the starboard side of the Hornblower yacht, into the water slightly offshore of Alcatraz Island, in under 6 minutes.
+The rolling swim start begins with around 2,000 athletes jumping from the starboard side of the Hornblower yacht, into the water slightly offshore of Alcatraz Island, in under 6 minutes.
 There is simply nothing quite like that moment when it is your turn, when you have reached the edge of the boat and are about to jump into the Bay, to start swimming from Alcatraz to shore.

 At that moment you really, really know you are alive – because you are supremely focused on survival!
 I’ll never forget that moment when I first jumped off the boat in 1997.
 And that feeling is one of the many reasons I’ve kept coming back to do this race every year since.